 The earth is made up of 70% percent water.
 In spite of that, only 1% is fresh.
-The rest is salty and 2% is in form of ice and glacier.
-Therefore, some areas experience drought now more than before because of the climate change.
-As little and unnecessary as it may seem, little adjustments to cut back on water goes a long way to help maintain balance the ecology.
+The rest is salty and 2% is in the form of ice and glacier.
+Therefore, some areas experience drought now more than before because of climate change.
+As little and unnecessary as it may seem, little adjustments to cut back on the water goes a long way to help maintain balance the ecology.

 With the next generation in mind, here is our list of ways of saving water as you clean:

 The moment you notice water leakage in your home as you clean, you should repair it.
 The first instinct that kicks in is to take a bucket and tap the water.
-Well, that is thoughtful and you will save water; however you will still need to fix the leakage as a long-term solution.
+Well, that is thoughtful and you will save water; however, you will still need to fix the leakage as a long-term solution.
 If you can’t do it yourself, then call for a professional plumber.
 It’s for your safety.
 For instance, when you need to go out, the water might overflow.
-Definitely, that will not be cutting back water or cost and worse still, you may expose yourself and family to health issues.
+Definitely, that will not be cutting backwater or cost and worse still, you may expose yourself and family to health issues.
 Water leakage can do more damage than it’s necessary to your exposed structure too.

 Turning off the tap when not necessarily using it is the simplest and effective way to save water.
 Most people have underestimated how much of a difference they can make by turning off the tap on certain occasions.
 You can maintain white teeth and a beautiful smile and conserve water at the same time.
 Turn off the tap as you are brushing your teeth.
 As you are washing your hands, also turn off the tap as you do the scrubbing.
 Save water by washing vegetables in a basin instead of a running faucet.